How small charities can address GDPR

 Then focus on the following three items:

-1. Data Review/Audit – create a flow map of where all the data lies in your organisation.
+1. Data review/audit – create a flow map of where all the data lies in your organisation.
 This can be done using tools such as Excel, Word, Visio or even by hand on paper.
 It’s better to have something rather than nothing even if it is a crude drawing, as it is important to understand where your data is and who has access to it.
 To start you can address the 5 W’s of Data:

 This information can all exist in the aforementioned flow map and this can then have layered access management.
 Essentially it will represent a visual diagram of where data is collected, and how it is used and where it ends up.

-2. Policy Review – review any current data policies that you have or draft them if there aren’t any in existence.
+2. Policy review – review any current data policies that you have or draft them if there aren’t any in existence.
 Once you have those in place, seek legal approval.
 Policies are one thing but remember that you need to put the processes and procedures in place to implement them.

-First point of call would be to look and see if you have any of the below core policies:
+The first point of call would be to look and see if you have any of the below core policies:

 - Terms and Conditions (For Products/Services)